bedapub/HBVouroboros/README.md

 ## define the directory of reference genomes here
 HBVouroboros_refdir=/pstore/data/bi/apps/HBVouroboros
 HBVouroboros_build_refgenomes.py "${HBVouroboros_refdir}"
+export HBV_refgenomes=/pstore/data/bi/apps/HBVouroboros/
 ```

+Make sure to export the variable `HBV_refgenomes` before running following commands using Makefile.
+If not set, the directory `./HBV_refgenomes` is searched in the current path.

+## Usage

 ### Run HBVouroboros using a sample annotation file